apache/iotdb/schema-engine-tag/README.md

 # How To Use

-Firstly, you should package **schema-engine-rocksdb** by the following command:
+Firstly, you should package **schema-engine-tag** by the following command:

 ```shell
 mvn clean package -pl schema-engine-tag -am -DskipTests